spa5603/OpsMgr.GenericServiceMonitoring/README.md

 # OpsMgr GenericServiceMonitoring ManagementPack

 ## Introduction:
 It is often necessary to monitor windows services across your entire SCOM environment.
-This MP gives you the ability to easily and quickly discover and monitor hundreds of services.
+This Management Pack gives you the ability to easily and quickly discover and monitor hundreds of services.
 The wildcard(*) notation allows great flexibility in discovering the services you are looking for.

-This ManagementPack is currently under development and may contain errors.
-Please always test it in DEV environment befor importing the MP to production.
+This Management Pack is currently under development and may contain errors.
+Please always test it in DEV environment befor importing the Management Pack to production.

 ## Key Features